robyvandamme/testbuild.net/README.md

-# testbuild.net
+# testbuild

-Used to setup and test default build and deploy configurations for .NET solutions
+Used to setup and test default build and deploy configurations.